superdesk/superdesk-core/docs/core/resource_management.rst

 Resource Management
 ===================

-.. module:: superdesk.core.resources

 Resource Services:
 ------------------

-The management of resources is performed using the :class:`AsyncResourceService <service.AsyncResourceService>` class instances.
+The management of resources is performed using the :class:`AsyncResourceService <superdesk.core.resources.service.AsyncResourceService>` class instances.
 This is similar to how it is done in Superdesk < v3.0, with some slight improvements.

 One major difference is the need to directly import the resource service from the module, and not use